sulbasnet/weather-checker/README.md

 ## 🧠 How It Works
 1. The user enters a **city name**.
-2. The program sends a request to the OpenWeatherMap API.
+2. The program sends a request to Wttr.
 3. It retrieves and displays:
    - 🌡 Temperature (°C)
    - 🌥 Weather condition